History Park

-History Park at Kelley Park in San Jose, California, USA is designed as an indoor/outdoor museum, arranged to appear as a small US town might have in the early 1900s (decade).
-Since its inauguration in 1971, 32 historic buildings and other landmarks have either been moved from their original San Jose locations or are represented by replicas.
+History Park at Kelley Park in San Jose, California, United States, is designed as an indoor/outdoor museum, arranged to appear as a small US town might have in the early 1900s (decade).
+Since its inauguration in 1971, 32 historic buildings and other landmarks have either been moved from their original locations or are represented by replicas.

-History San José
+Management

+History San José (HSJ) is the 501(c)(3) nonprofit organization that was formed from the San José Historical Museum.
+The San José Historical Museum was spun off as the History San José nonprofit in 1998.

 History Park at Kelley Park is operated by History San José, which also has its headquarters at History Park.
-History San José (HSJ) is the 501(c)(3) nonprofit organization that was formed from the San José Historical Museum.
+HSJ manages History Park at Kelley Park from the upper floor of the Pacific Hotel in History Park, a replica of a historic hotel originally in downtown San Jose.
+HSJ is also responsible for the operation of the Peralta Adobe—Fallon House Historic Site and the Collection Center/Research Library & Archives, which are in downtown San Jose and Kelley Park, respectively.